projekt-opal/web-ui/README.md

 # OPAL Web User Interface

 This component provides the main user interface.
-It mainly builds on [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
+It mainly builds on [React](https://reactjs.org/) and [Next.js](https://nextjs.org/) - a JavaScript library and a framework for building user interfaces.

+The OPAL Web User Interface is used in the [OPAL demo component](https://github.com/projekt-opal/demo).

 ## Integrated: City App Demonstrator